nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/GitHub-integration.md

 ## Working Tree window

-The Working tree window contains a light-weight GitHub integration which indicates incoming pull requests in the title of the **Branches** view.
+The Working tree window contains a light-weight GitHub integration which shows open incoming pull requests in the title of the **Branches** view.

 #### Note

 > Detailed pull request information and operations on pull requests are only available in the **Log** (see below).

 ## Log